Anti ram barriers

 - Especially if you can disguise them, caltrops may be an option, scattered on your driveway.

 - Frontier Pitts do a SR2 IWA14 (USA standard) 2.4m tall 7.2t 30mph anti ram Terra Bifold gate that could work for a driveway (subject to possible planning permission).
 The gate stretches inwards a few feet to catch a hostile vehicle like a net, finally letting the posts bend to take some of the strain.
-They do a non-LPS rated version which would be better value as the mid rail lets someone climb over, rendering the penetration rating slightly irrelevant.
+They do a non-LPS rated version which would be better value as the mid rail lets someone climb over, rendering the penetration rating potentially undermined.
 They also do 7.2t 50mph gates such as the Terra V, Terra Ultimate Hinged Gate, Terra Hinged Gate and Terra G8 Sliding Cantilevered.

 - For domestic use you can get 18mm 20 ton aircraft arrestor cables U-bolted to 30” high posts, hidden with foliage or a dummy wooden fence outside it, with the ends bolted in concrete deadman anchors about 1m square and 0.5m deep buried 1m within ten feet of fence ends.

 - Jacksons do a PAS68 & SBD terror rated Linebacker covert cable anti ram picket fence with 50cm foundation allowing 7.3m penetration from 7.5t head on at 80kph.

 - Remember that cables can be cut.